 Why is picking a probiotic so confusing?

 And why would we be taken advantage of?
-Well to start off, the dietary supplements market is projected to hit a valuation of US $349.4 billion by 2026 (source) and The 2012 National Health Interview Survey (NHIS) showed that about 4 million (1.6 percent) U.S. adults had used probiotics or prebiotics in the past 30 days (source).
+Well to start off, the dietary supplements market is projected to hit a valuation of U.S. $349.4 billion by 2026 (1) and the 2012 National Health Interview Survey (NHIS) showed that about 4 million (1.6 percent) U.S. adults had used probiotics or prebiotics in the past 30 days (2).

 Long story short, with all that money on the table there is bound to be…corruption, lies and sneaky marketing tactics.